Take Goodhart Seriously: Principled Limit on General-Purpose AI Optimization: Consequences in AI Safety

 \subsection{Loss of Control under High Optimization Pressure}

-Behaviorally, GPAI are goal-directed agentic systems: when instructed to perform a task, they autonomously select and execute actions directed toward a goal.
-Action selection results from internal machinery, which depends on the perception of their environment, typically via the context window.
-The more agentic the system, the higher its rate of success at achieving its goal.
-Although the exact nature of the goal pursued by GPAI remains unclear, it must differ from the user's intent because of inner misalignment (Sec.~\ref{sec:inner-misalignment}) and misspecification (Sec.~\ref{sec:misspecification}).

-The emergence of agency in these systems remains only partially understood\cite{hubinger_risks_2021}.
-We hypothesize that it has its source in the simplicity bias of deep learning\cite{valle-perez_deep_2019, soudry_implicit_2018} under optimization pressure that leads to the spontaneous emergence of mechanistic generalization circuits\cite{elhage_toy_2022, li_emergent_2023}.
-These circuits unlock capabilities such as in-context learning, situational awareness and long-horizon planning\cite{olsson_-context_2022, akyurek_what_2023, bai_transformers_2023, von_oswald_transformers_2023, laine_me_2024, kwa_measuring_2025}.
-These capabilities allow GPAI to better adapt to various and more general situations, and achieve better performance on the learning objective.
+General-Purpose AI systems are designed to perform a wide range of tasks and adapt to diverse situations\cite{russell_human_2019, bai_constitutional_2022}.
+Frontier labs are actively pursuing increasingly agentic systems\cite{openai_new_2025, anthropic_ai_nodate, google_deepmind_project_nodate}, driven by their unprecedented economic, scientific, and military potential\cite{schmidt_final_2021}.

-It has been theorized that, when pursuing a goal, sufficiently agentic systems display \textit{instrumental convergent goals}\cite{omohundro_basic_2008, bostrom_superintelligent_2012}, pursued not for their own sake, but because they are strategic advantages adapted to a wide range of final goals.
+The optimization for more performant, general and agentic systems satisfies the conditions for the emergence of \textit{convergent instrumental goals}\cite{omohundro_basic_2008, bostrom_superintelligent_2012}, that is, sub-goals pursued not for their own sake but because they are strategic advantages for achieving a wide range of final goals.
 Canonical examples include self-preservation, goal integrity, resource acquisition, and capability gains via self-improvement.
-These follow from performance-landscape considerations\cite{benson-tilsen_formalizing_2016, turner_optimal_2023}: regions of $\Theta$ whose induced behaviors keep the system functional and hard to modify achieve higher expected $\widetilde{\mathcal{M}}$, and behaviors that expand available resources and capabilities (energy, compute, bandwidth, human influence, physical actuators) increase the reachable set of high-$\widetilde{\mathcal{M}}$ trajectories.
+Performance-landscape considerations support this, since regions of $\Theta$ whose induced behaviors keep the system functional and hard to modify achieve higher expected $\widetilde{\mathcal{M}}$, and behaviors that expand available resources and capabilities increase the reachable set of high-$\widetilde{\mathcal{M}}$ trajectories\cite{benson-tilsen_formalizing_2016, turner_optimal_2023}.

-The current objective of frontier labs is to create increasingly agentic systems\cite{openai_new_2025, anthropic_ai_nodate, google_deepmind_project_nodate} due to their unprecedented economic, scientific, and military potential\cite{schmidt_final_2021}.
-Yet, for the reasons in Secs.~\ref{sec:inner-misalignment} and~\ref{sec:misspecification}, the goal actually pursued by a GPAI after multi-stage training on distinct objectives differs from the user’s intent.
-Absent a characterization of the tail behavior of the discrepancy between intended and realized goals, a Goodhart breakpoint is liable to exist beyond which further optimization on proxies becomes detrimental (Sec.~\ref{sec:goodhart}).
-A concrete case is the automation of AI R\&D using GPAI.
-Since the instructions used to guide the development fail to internally implement the intended goal within the GPAI, this results in progress directed toward unintended characteristics, to the detriment of those actually desired.